elioshk/GestureRecognitionRepo/status_update_2.md

 Our plan going forward:

-Plans going forward for are to continue working through the repo for the existing model, learning and preparing the model for the transfer learning step.
+Plans going forward are to continue working through the repo for the existing model, learning and preparing the model for the transfer learning step.
 We have also ordered a basic camera for the data gathering phase which we are closing in on.
 Additionally, we plan on finishing a preliminary version of a python script which will take the data we get from our AI and configure it to register as key presses and/or mouse movement to begin testing.